-Figure 5 Two-state folding test using the BLtrimmer in MeltR.
-(A) The distribution of the error between the ΔH° using Method 1 (average of fitting samples individually) and Method 2 (Van’t Hoff analysis) using 1000 randomly determined baseline combinations peaked at 2% for two-state folding sequences.
-(B) The distribution of the error between the ΔH° using Method 1 (average of fitting samples individually) and Method 2 (Van’t Hoff analysis) using 1000 randomly determined baseline combinations peaked at >15% for non-two-state folding sequences.
+Figure 5.
+Two-state folding test using the BLtrimmer in MeltR.
+(A) The distribution of the error between the ΔH° using method 1 (average of fitting samples individually) and method 2 (van’t Hoff analysis) using 1000 randomly determined baseline combinations peaked at 2% for two-state folding sequences.
+(B) The distribution of the error between the ΔH° using method 1 (average of fitting samples individually) and method 2 (van’t Hoff analysis) using 1000 randomly determined baseline combinations peaked at >15% for non-two-state folding sequences.